Skip to Content

-Black Sesame Ice Cream is an easy, no-churn dessert recipe that’s as delicious as it is unique.
-This authentic Japanese-style ice cream recipe is slightly savory, slightly sweet, nutty, bold, and completely scrumptious.
+Black Sesame Ice Cream is an easy, no-churn ice cream recipe that’s as delicious as it is unique.
+This Asian-inspired ice cream recipe is slightly savory, slightly sweet, nutty, bold, and completely scrumptious.

-Two scoops of ice cream are in a small glass bowl.
+Two scoops of black sesame ice cream are in a small glass bowl.

-The black color of the ice cream makes it stand out among other traditional ice cream flavors, and the nutty, almost savory yet sweet flavor of it really makes an impression.
-I’ll just say this – I’ve never been able to just have one scoop!
+The black color of the ice cream makes it stand out amongst other traditional ice cream flavors, and the nutty, almost savory yet sweet flavor of it really makes an impression.

 Toasting the seeds really enhances the fragrance, crunchy texture, and nuttiness of the seeds, which gives the ice cream an extra boost of sesame flavor.
 I hate when I order black sesame ice cream and I can barely taste the sesame, so I made sure that wouldn’t be a complaint here.